CYCLING NEW FOREST

 • Details at the bottom of this page

 These events are adapted from John Ward's original classics.
-There will be a car park start (with tea, coffee, biscuits provided and a Community Centre finish with slap up pasta and/or chilli type feed with cake etc, all included in the modest entry fees.
+There will be a car park start

-SPRING EVENTS - Sunday 21st May
+AUTUMN EVENTS - Sunday 23rd August

-New Forest Day Out - 107km (66miles) Starting at 10.00
+New Forest Day Out - 105km (66miles) Starting at 10.00

 Suitable for: